ajdelguidice/as3lib-miniAMF/README.md

 # as3lib-miniAMF
 This is a fork of <a href="https://pypi.org/project/Mini-AMF/">Mini-AMF</a> that aims to bring back some of the cut/broken functionality and work properly on newer python versions.
+I have been trying to bring the python requirement down but 3.9 seems like the lowest this can support while still supporting 3.13+.

 This package uses the same directories as miniamf.
 They should not be installed together.